Back to Career Hacks

 "Only 15.5% of companies that raised seed funding in Q1 2023 had secured a Series A by Q1 2025."

-"46% of all seed transactions in Q1 2025 were bridge rounds" — the highest proportion ever recorded by Carta.
+"46% of all seed transactions in Q1 2025 were bridge rounds."
+That's the highest proportion Carta has ever recorded.

-Based on our data and external research, here's what the labels actually indicate in 2026:
+Pulling our data together with the external research, here is how the labels read in 2026:

 LabelWhat It Used To MeanWhat It Means Now